michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

                     )
 ```

-This use of partial costs will return in the rest of cost presenting graphs.
+This use of partial costs will be repeated in the rest of the cost presentation graphs.
-Worth to mention that we can do the math in Postgresql or in Grafana.
-The performance difference measured on database side is negligible.
-Because of that, this time I choose  fetching of least data by doing the match in database
+It's worth mentioning that we can do the math in PostgreSQL or in Grafana.
+The performance difference measured on the database side is negligible.
+Because of that, this time I chose to fetch the least data by doing the math in the database.

-The query bellow returns 2 values: Sold and Avoided.
-I use Transformations to get additional series, representing sum of both.
+The query below returns two values: Sold and Avoided.
+I use Transformations to get an additional series representing the sum of both.

 ```sql
 WITH